Freedom from gluten is my way of life for life.

 Did I mention the blood pressure?
 No?
 Well as my weight recovered to pre-op numbers so did my blood pressure and then some.
-A few medicines were tried, I was allergic to one, nauseous to one, itching with another and on the last one, blood pressure instability which caused me to faint at what was to be my final blood donation.
-After giving generously of my vital fluids there followed a fainting episode with, according to the paramedic, a BP of only 40 over something.
+A few medicines were tried, I was allergic to one, nauseous to one, itching with another and on the last one, blood pressure instability caused me to faint at what was to be my final blood donation when, after giving generously of my vital fluids we had a little fainting episode with, according to the paramedic, a BP of only 40 over something.
 It was of little consolation when the head donation nurse informed me that I had been the first donor she had ever needed an ambulance for in her entire career and she was, by the way, no chicken.

-Three years we hobbled along, my gut and I, like the rattling, gurgling, hammering pipework of a Victorian institution which had settled into a semi-stable state of precarious preservation maintained by chemicals and constant tweeking.
-The Imodium was tapered off over the first 6 months and we levelled out to an average of 6 loo visits a day after about 15 months into the recovery.
-No more blood donations, no more cream teas, no more trips out and those we did were carefully planned to stage-post from toilet to toilet.
+Another three years we hobbled along, my gut and I, like the rattling, gurgling, hammering pipework of a Victorian institution which had settled into a semi-stable state of precarious preservation maintained by chemicals and constant tweeking.
+The Imodium was tapered off over the first 6 months and I levelled out to an average of 6 loo visits a day after about 15 months into the recovery.
+No more blood donations, no more cream teas, no more trips out and those we did were carefully planned so as to stage-post from toilet to toilet.
 But semi-stable AND alive!
 Surely that was a good thing worth celebrating!

+Then band!
 Four years after the initial emergency admission the trembling, palpitations, paranoia and flashbacks started.
-My off switch malfunctioned so I stopped sleeping and a nervous stress breakdown got underway with a vengeance.
-More medication and 15 months later a period which included a complete relapse I was able to move on.
+My off switch malfunctioned so I stopped sleeping as a nervous stress breakdown got underway with a vengeance.
+More medication, this time Sertraline, and 15 months later a period which included a complete relapse I was able to move on.

 Now I am a patient man by nature, inclined to take things as they present themselves and make the best of what is available but it was beginning to get a little tiresome.